jlpteaching/ECS201A/hw1/hw1.rst

 Archive the following into a .gz or .tgz file:

  - Your sieve .cpp file.
- - Your final gem5 confguration script from the tutorial.
+ - Your final gem5 configuration script from the tutorial.
  - Your statistics files (``stats.txt``) from your runs of your sieve, appropriately named.

 Submit your archive as well as the PDF of your report to Canvas.